Great Places

 Visit Website

-This 10,000-acre sanctuary routinely attracts more than 250 species of birds as they stop to rest and feed during their spring and fall migrations.
-For this reason, hunting, birdwatching, and nature photography are especially popular here, as are hiking and paddling thanks to five nature trails and 15 miles of stream.
-Visit in mid-October to see thousands of snow geese and ducks.
+This 10,000-acre sanctuary is about 80% wetlands.
+This attracts more than 250 species of birds as they stop to rest and feed during their spring and fall migrations.
+This includes 80,000 ducks, on average, and tens of thousands of shorebirds.
+Many people visit in mid-October to see thousands of snow geese and ducks.

 Photo by U.S. Fish & Wildlife Service